sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Fonts and macros for IPA phonetics characters
+Short desc    : Fonts and macros for IPA phonetics characters
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : These fonts are considered the 'ultimate answer' to IPA
+Descript     : These fonts are considered the 'ultimate answer' to IPA
              : typesetting.
 The encoding of these 8-bit fonts has been
              : registered as LaTeX standard encoding T3, and the set of
              : addendum symbols as encoding TS3.
 'Times-like' Adobe Type 1